Sophie's Journey - Chapter 9

 "Sophie Petersen," she repeated, placing her travel documents on the scarred wood of the table.
 She pointed to herself, then to Marianne, then to the children.
 "Together.
 Denmark.
 Zion."

 A man stood at the front of the room.
-His coat was worn at the elbows, but his posture radiated quiet authority.
-He was lean, with sun-darkened skin and eyes that seemed to hold the dust of a thousand miles.
+His coat was worn at the elbows, but he stood tall and confident.
+He was thin, with dark skin from the sun and tired eyes.

 "I have seen the high plains in October," Savage said, his words being translated into Danish by a young man standing near the pulpit.
 "The wind there does not ask for your faith.
 It only asks for your heat.
 The handcarts are a new way, a fast way, but they are made of wood and iron, not miracles."